kubernetes/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

 ## Accessing services running on the cluster

-The previous section was about connecting the Kubernetes API server.
-[This section](/docs/tasks/access-application-cluster/access-cluster/) is about connecting to other services running on Kubernetes cluster.
+The previous section describes how to connect to the Kubernetes API server.
+For information about connecting to other services running on a Kubernetes cluster, see [Access Cluster Services.](/docs/tasks/access-application-cluster/access-cluster/)

 ## Requesting redirects